Supermen of Malegaon

-Supermen of Malegaon (Malegaon Ka Superman) is a 2008 Hindi documentary film written and directed by Faiza Ahmad Khan.
+Supermen of Malegaon (Malegaon Ka Superman) is a 2008 Urdu documentary film written and directed by Faiza Ahmad Khan.
 This documentary was released on 29 June 2012 in cinemas.
 In 2025, a Hindi cinema film based on the documentary, Superboys of Malegaon, directed by Reema Kagti and produced by Metro-Goldwyn-Mayer and Excel Entertainment, was released to critical acclaim.